 15. Southbury Public Library

-At the time it was the first public building constructed in the town for three decades.
+This was the first new public building constructed in the town for three decades.
+Over 32,000 square feet and two floors, Southbury Library holds 90,000 books.

-Over 3,000 square metres and two floors, Southbury Library holds 90,000 books, as well as meeting rooms, an extensive DVD library, audiobooks, computers for public use, a coffee bar, a cosy fireplace and outdoor patio.
+There are also meeting rooms, an extensive media library, audiobooks, computers for public use, a coffee bar, a cozy fireplace, and outdoor patio.

-Children, teens and adults are served by a whole raft of programs, from classes to storytimes, talks by guest speakers, movie screenings (Wednesdays for grownups), talks and book clubs.
+Children, teens and adults are served by a whole raft of programs.
+These include classes, storytimes, talks by guest speakers, movie screenings (Wednesdays for grownups), talks and book clubs.

 And if you’re in need just an hour or two of peace to get some work done there’s free Wi-Fi.